alpenlabs/bitcoin-bosd/README.md

 - must not include network-related data that's redundant based on context; and
 - is a bijection with some sane "relay safe subset" of `ScriptBuf`s, corresponding to both textual addresses and including `OP_RETURN`s.

+### A note on SegWit outputs

+BOSD tries to adhere to how SegWit outputs are defined in Bitcoin.

+In a SegWit output, you specify the Segwit version and the witness program.
+For version 0, depending on the length of the witness program, you can have either a 20-byte hash or a 32-byte hash;
+that translates to a P2WPKH or P2WSH output, respectively.

+Hence, BOSD has the same type tag `3` for both P2WPKH and P2WSH, while deferring the length of the payload to define the type of script output.

+This logic does not apply to SegWit version 1, P2TR, since it always uses a 32-byte hash.

 ## Contributing